 07 Mar 2018

-Boston is one of the oldest cities in the United States, and has witnessed many historical events, such as the Boston Tea Party and several key events of the American Revolution.
+Boston is one of the oldest cities in the United States and has witnessed many historic events, such as the Boston Tea Party and several key events of the American Revolution.
 Boston’s fascinating history has helped shape the city, which is now a thriving hub of art, music and food.

 As the capital of Massachusetts, it’s safe to say there’s plenty going on in Boston.
 The Charles River curves around the city centre, where you’ll find some of Boston’s most popular attractions, such as the three-mile Freedom Trail, which follows the city’s historic monuments, and the famous Union Oyster House.
 If you’re hoping to explore a different side to the city, we’ve put together a guide to the hidden gems in Boston.